 - 1. Prior to the issuance of any certificate of occupancy permits by the Department of Environmental Resources, the applicant shall provide evidence that a condominium regime has been established for the subject property.
 Also, a note shall be added to the plans to clearly state that all residential units will be condominium ownership. - 2.
 Prior to the issuance of building permits for residential units on this site, the building permits shall contain certification by a professional engineer (with competency in acoustical analysis) that the building shells within the noise corridors along Capital Gateway Drive have been designed to attenuate noise levels to 45 dBA Ldn or less. - 3.
 Prior to the issuance of a grading permit, copies of Phase I and Phase II Environmental Site Assessment reports, any methane studies, and logs of any soil excavations conducted on the property, detailing the findings of those assessments, must be submitted to this office for review.
 Based on a review of said information, a determination can be made concerning the need to conduct any additional evaluations. - 4.
-Three original, executed recreational facilities agreements (RFA) or similar alternative shall be submitted to the Development Review Division (DRD) for their approval three weeks prior to a submission of a grading permit.
+Three original, executed recreational facilities agreements (RFA) or similar alternative shall be submitted to the Development Review Division (DRD) for their approval three weeks prior to submission of a grading permit.
 Upon approval by DRD, the RFA shall be recorded among the land records of Prince George's County, Upper Marlboro, Maryland.
-The RFA shall provide for the completion of all indoor facilities prior to the certificate of occupancy by the Department of Environmental Resources for the 50th certificate of occupancy of the overall development.
-The RFA shall provide for the completion of all outdoor recreational facilities prior to the certificate of occupancy by the Department of Environmental Resources for 252 (50 percent) certificate of occupancy of the overall development.
+The project will contain two Phases.
+The RFA shall correspond to these Phases in the following manner: - a.
+The RFA shall provide for the completion of all indoor facilities within Phase I prior to issuance of the 50th certificate of occupancy within Phase I by the Department of Environmental Resources. - b.
+The RFA shall provide for the completion of all indoor facilities within Phase II prior to issuance of the 50th certificate of occupancy within Phase II by the Department of Environmental Resources. - c.
+The RFA shall provide for the completion of all outdoor recreational facilities within Phase I prior to issuance of the 175th certificate of occupancy within Phase I by the Department of Environmental Resources. - d.
+The RFA shall provide for the completion of all outdoor recreational facilities within Phase II prior to issuance of the 175th certificate of occupancy within Phase II by the Department of Environmental Resources. - 5.
+A performance bond, letter of credit, or other suitable financial guarantee shall be submitted to DRD, in an amount to be determined by DRD at least two weeks prior to applying for building permits for the phase in which the specified recreational facilities are located.

-- 5. Submission to DRD of a performance bond, letter of credit, or other suitable financial guarantee, in an amount to be determined by DRD, within at least two weeks prior to applying for building permits. - 6.
-Prior to signature approval, the applicant, his successors, and/or assignees shall demonstrate that the recreational facilities are in accordance with the standards outlined in the Parks and Recreation Facilities Guidelines and details and specifications of the facilities shall be provided.
+6. Prior to signature approval, the applicant, his successors, and/or assignees shall demonstrate that the recreational facilities are in accordance with the standards outlined in the Parks and Recreation Facilities Guidelines and details and specifications of the facilities shall be provided.
 The recreational facilities shall be as follows: